 20. GPO Dental Supplies Ordering

 Operating your office by ordering supplies when you’re close to running out is less efficient than going through a GPO.
 You can get the most affordable price options with Synergy.
-Reduce dental supply costs by coordinating your orders with a GPO and making use of the available discounts.
+Reduce dental supply costs and increase your dental practice’s revenue by coordinating your orders with a GPO and making use of the available discounts.

 Other ways to save on supplies include: